 Duyan brings together national and international thought leaders in the arts and healing practices.
-This conference is an opportunity to listen, participate, and learn with a community sharing a common advocacy for healing and wellbeing.
+This event is an opportunity to listen, participate, and learn with a community sharing a common advocacy for healing and wellbeing.

 Duyan connotes a safe space that holds someone for their own expression and discovery of themselves.
 In Filipino culture, duyan is often associated with calm, relaxation or rest.
 As an intention for this event, it describes the encompassing nature of the expressive arts for rest, renewal, and rejuvenation of creativity.

-Rites of restoration also acknowledges that suffering, conflict, and crisis can come from one’s “disconnection from fellow humans and the consequent loss of binding within the community.”
+Rites of restoration also acknowledge that suffering, conflict, and crisis can come from one’s “disconnection from fellow humans and the consequent loss of binding within the community.”
 From a sociological perspective, humans in general have developed ways of living in context of community.
 Ritual, or these ways of living, can be considered as having three main aspects

 “… an initial period of separation from one’s social group and role, followed by a period in which one is in the ‘margin’ between two different social statuses, concluding with an integration into a new social group with a new identity recognized by all its members.”van Gennep, 1960, qtd. in Levine, 2005